blueprint-platform/codegen-blueprint/docs/demo/executable-architecture-proof.md

-# Executable Architecture Proof — Architecture Enforcement Walkthrough
+# Executable Architecture Proof — Guardrails Enforcement Walkthrough

 ## Fast Proof (Console-First)

-If you want the **GREEN → RED → GREEN** proof in a single command (no screenshots, just console output):
+If you want the **GREEN → RED → GREEN**  build-time proof in a single command (no screenshots, just console output):

 ```bash